|Nutritional Guidelines (per serving)|

 Cook until the beans are heated right through.
 This will take about 5 minutes.
 If the beans have been frozen you may want to cook a little longer.
 Do not worry if it takes a little longer, the beans must be heated right through.

-Taste the stew and season with season with salt and pepper to taste.
+Taste the stew and season with salt and pepper to taste.

 Finally, add the remaining butter, and stir until the butter is melted then add the chopped parsley.
 Leave the stew to stand for 5 minutes then serve in hot soup bowls or plates.
 You will need little else than some lovely crusty bread and butter.